Home

 Should I use Excel or a Solar CRM for EPC cost control?

 Excel works for 1-3 active projects.
 At 5+ projects with multiple vendors, version control + manual data entry start eating more time than the cost savings.
-A solar-native CRM with BOQ + PO + vendor tracking pays back in saved admin time alone.
+A solar-native CRM with a built-in BOQ pays back in saved admin time alone; add PO and vendor tracking as a Custom Solar App once you are running enough concurrent projects to need it.

 Pushkar Gaikwad